 Uoma Beauty, founded by Nigerian former-LVMH executive Sharon Chuter, has a simple message: beauty comes in every colour.
 Shade ranges in foundation and concealer are impressively inclusive, while buys like lipsticks and palettes are comprised of bright eye-catching hues.
 In the UK, you can shop it at Cult Beauty and Beauty Bay.

 ‘We create beauty products that are, like us, a mixture of natural African roots and a quintessentially British attitude,’ say best friends Liha Okunniwa and Abi Oyepitan, the women behind Liha Beauty.
 The sleek minimalist packaging houses vegan, cruelty-free formulas that are free from parabens, sls and chemicals – try the £38 discovery kit to meet your new favourites.

 During childhood visits to West Virginia, Nancy Twine would help her grandmother make her coveted homemade hair care.
 As an adult, disappointed in the natural hair offerings she found on the shelves, Nancy channeled this knowledge to launch Briogeo, a performance-driven line which has everything you need for stronger, healthier hair.

 Dizziak’s hair range, launched by former beauty writer Loretta De Feo, is often hailed as a curly hair saviour – particularly when it comes to the Deep Conditioner, which is packed with rich, comforting ingredients like castor oil, shea butter and aloe vera.

-Bouclème is plant-based curl care with a difference – founder Michele Scott-Lynch created with the products after struggling with her own curl journey into her 30s, and created a 3-step system designed to cleanse, condition, and crucially, define.
+Bouclème is plant-based curl care with a difference – founder Michele Scott-Lynch created the products after struggling with her own curl journey into her 30s, and created a 3-step system designed to cleanse, condition and, crucially, define.
 The collection, which starts from just £8, has an eco-friendly focus and fair-trade ingredients are used wherever possible.